profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436"> File Based Storage</span>

 - Uncompressed
-- uncompressed SequenceFiles don’t provide any advantages over their compressed alternatives
+  + Uncompressed SequenceFiles don’t provide any advantages over their compressed alternatives
-- They’re less efficient for input/output (I/O) and take up more space on disk than the same data in compressed form.
+  + They’re less efficient for input/output (I/O) and take up more space on disk than the same data in compressed form.

 ---
 <!-- .slide: data-autoslide="15000" -->
 ### <span style="color: #e49436"> File Based Storage</span>

 - Record-compressed
-- This format compresses each record as it’s added to the file.
+  + This format compresses each record as it’s added to the file.

 ---
 <!-- .slide: data-autoslide="15000" -->
 ### <span style="color: #e49436"> File Based Storage</span>

 - Block-compressed
-- Format waits until data reaches block size to compress, rather than as each record is added.
+  + Format waits until data reaches block size to compress, rather than as each record is added.
-- Block compression provides better compression ratios compared to record-compressed SequenceFiles,
+  + Block compression provides better compression ratios compared to record-compressed SequenceFiles,
-- The preferred compression option for SequenceFiles.
+  + The preferred compression option for SequenceFiles.
--  A block in block compression refers to a group of records that are compressed together within a single HDFS block.
+  + A block in block compression refers to a group of records that are compressed together within a single HDFS block.

 ---
 <!-- .slide: data-autoslide="15000" -->